2024 “USU CREATIVE AWARDS”

 Open to all students of the University of Sydney (USyd), the annual University of Sydney Union (USU) Creative Awards is Australia's largest university student union creative prize, highlighting the very best of on-campus creativity from our student community.

-The USU Creative Awards are divided into the categories Art, Music, Word and Short Film, with each category awarding the following prize amounts:
+The USU Creative Awards are divided into the categories Art, Music, Word and Short Film.

 ONLINE EXHIBITION